Hyun3246/hyun3246.github.io/_pages/About All-In.md

 Studying data and machine learning without any foundation was very difficult.<br/>
 When I lost my way, I received help from the examples of many people who studied earlier.
 All-In was also successfully customized by referring to various examples and posts.
 <br/>
-I have never asked for help in person and communicated with each other, but I am here to express my gratitude.<br/><br/>
+Although I have never asked for help in person and communicated with each other, but I am here to express my gratitude.<br/><br/>
 <span style="font-weight:bold; color: #F5F5F7">Thank you for Learning Materials</span><br/>
 Professor Sungzoon Cho from SNU<br/>
 Professor Andrew Ng<br/>